 FOOD AT PAUSE SPECIAL INSTRUCTIONS Fish Fillets Turn over.
 Separate fillets when partially thawed.
 Place in a microwavable baking dish.
 Carefully separate fillets under cold water.
 Steaks Separate and rearrange.
 Place in a microwavable baking dish.
 Run cold water over to finish defrosting.
 Whole Turn over.
 Place in a microwavable baking dish.
 Cover head and tail with foil; do not let foil touch sides of microwave oven.
 Finish defrosting by immersing in cold water.
 Shell Fish Crabmeat Break apart.
 Turn over.
 Place in a microwavable baking dish.
-Lobster Tails Turn over and rearrange.
+Lobster Tails Shrimp Scallops Turn over and rearrange.
+Separate and rearrange.
+Separate and rearrange.
 Place in a microwavable baking dish.
-Shrimp Separate and rearrange.
 Place in a microwavable baking dish.
-Scallops Separate and rearrange.
 Place in a microwavable baking dish.